Cajga/aws-nuke-shield/README.md

 Wrap rebuy-de/aws-nuke (https://github.com/rebuy-de/aws-nuke) to allow the preservation of resources which meet certain conditions.

 The tool aws-nuke allows for deleting many resources from a target AWS account, and uses a config file format which supports filtering resources based on many resource properties.
 However there are certain qualities (such as being a child of a certain CloudFormation stack) which are not currently supported.
-This interctive tool aims to fill this gap.
+This interactive tool aims to fill this gap.

 ## The currently supported use cases
 * Resources which are children of a certain CloudFormation (CFN) Stack